IvanSilbern/GlycoBinder/README.md

 ### Processing steps in brief

-GlycoBinder is designed for processing *.raw* files acquired on Thermo Fisher Orbitrap instruments.
-It combines MS spectra resulting from MS2 and SPS-MS3 scans and utilizes reporter ion intensities generated from isobaric peptide labeling reagents, e.g. TMT, for quantification.
+GlycoBinder is designed for processing .raw files acquired on Thermo Fisher Orbitrap instruments.
+It combines MS2 scans with their dependent MS3 scans.
+It also extracts reporter ion intensities for following quantification.

 In brief, *GlycoBinder* makes following steps in the data processing: